bithiNath/E-Grocery-Insights-BD/README.md

 ## ✨ Features

-- 📊 **Overview of Products & Brands :** Compares total product listings across Chaldal and Shwapno by section, category, and sub-category.
+- 📊 **SKU Distribution Across sub-categories :** Compares total product listings across Chaldal and Shwapno by section, category, and sub-category.

   - **Personal Care** & **Snacks** lead in SKU volume across both platforms, with **Shwapno** holding a significantly **larger sub-catalogue** in both.
   - Shwapno consistently lists more products than Chaldal across most sub-categories in the food-items section.